 - 3rd Party Interception

-Additionally, many countries around the world have policies in place to secure data and personal information.
+Additionally, many countries worldwide have policies in place to secure data and personal information.

-In order to ensure you and your organization is compliant with local and international government regulations and laws
+To ensure you and your organization are compliant with local and international government regulations and laws

 , it is essential you encrypt your emails.